royxue/self-driving/adv_lane/README.md

 #### 4. Describe how you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this, the code are in the `search.py`:

 ![Warp](./output_images/fit_test1.jpg)